marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/options-for-code-generation-conventions.rst

   possible.
 Code compiled with this option is likely to be incompatible with code compiled without this option, and may execute slower.

-.. index:: frepack-arrays

-.. index:: repacking arrays
+.. index:: frepack-arrays, repacking arrays

 .. option:: -frepack-arrays